 COVID-19 Re-opening Occupancy Guidance

-As Pennsylvania moves to re-open businesses and public spaces, the Commonwealth's phased approach to re-opening includes guidance on the maximum occupancy for many types of businesses.
+The Frequently Asked Questions for Businesses Operating During the COVID-19 Disaster Emergency includes guidance on the maximum occupancy for many types of businesses.
 All businesses are urged to consult this guidance to determine any restrictions on your operations including the occupancy limits for your locations.

 To calculate your business's occupancy limit: